shankarkarki/EnergyML_ForecastingPlatform/README.md

 ## 🎯 Project Overview

-EnergyML_Forecasting is a market-agnostic energy forecasting platform designed to predict electricity prices across different regional markets.
+EnergyML_Forecasting is a market-agnostic energy forecasting platform designed to predict electricity ( load in first phase and prices in second phase ) across different regional markets.
 Built with production-grade architecture, the platform can adapt to any electricity market structure (US ISOs, European markets, Asian markets) with minimal configuration changes.

 **Current Focus:** ERCOT (Texas) market as the first implementation **Future Scope:** CAISO, PJM, NYISO, European markets